West Bloomfield Township, Michigan: Government

+Federal, state, and county legislators

 Education

+West Bloomfield Township is serviced by seven school districts, more than any other municipality in Oakland County.
 The school districts that serve the township are the West Bloomfield School District, Waterford School District, Farmington Public Schools, Birmingham City School District, Pontiac School District, Walled Lake School District, and the Bloomfield Hills School District.

 West Bloomfield High School and the Frankel Jewish Academy of Metropolitan Detroit are in West Bloomfield proper, and St. Mary's Preparatory is in Orchard Lake Village.

 Catholic schools are under the Roman Catholic Archdiocese of Detroit.
-St. William Catholic Church, which includes portions of West Bloomfield in its service area, operates St. William Catholic School, a K-8 school in Walled Lake.
+St. William Catholic Church, which includes portions of West Bloomfield in its service area, operates St. William Catholic School, a K–8 school in Walled Lake.

 The West Bloomfield Township Public Library serves West Bloomfield.
 In 1999 this library and the Awaji City Library in Awaji, Hyogo, Japan were paired as sister institutions.

 Religion

 West Bloomfield is home to the largest Jewish population in Michigan.
 Catholic Churches are under the Archdiocese of Detroit.
 Prince of Peace Church is in West Bloomfield.
 St. William Church in Walled Lake includes portions of West Bloomfield in its service area.